What is facilitation? Definition and principles

 Whether it’s teaching students in school or working with adult learners, facilitation is a helpful skillset for lecturers and educators.
 Workshops, group-lead discussions and collaborative work are all formats a skilled teacher will employ when engaging students, and they all benefit from using a facilitative approach.

 See our post on exploring the concept of teacher as a facilitator for more insights and tips on bringing facilitation into the classroom.
-Traditional seminars and lessons likely won’t go away, but there’s plenty of benefits to bringing facilitation into your teaching practice.
+Traditional seminars and lessons will always have their places, but there’s plenty of benefits to bringing facilitation into your teaching practice.

 Whenever you collaborate!